Could Seahawks sign Antonio Brown? It’s unlikely and maybe unadvised but not impossible

 Pro Football Focus recently ranked the Seahawks’ receiving corps as the worst in the NFC West (17th overall in the NFL).
 Electric as Tyler Lockett was at times, and dynamic as DK Metcalf has shown to be, the group is still seen as a mediocre.

 But put a well-behaved Brown on the roster and they instantly shoot toward the top of the league.
-And though most fans probably don’t like AB personally, I’m sure many salivate at the idea of giving
+And though most fans probably don’t like AB personally, I’m sure many salivate at the idea of giving Wilson the most talented pass-catcher he has ever played with.

 But is a well-behaved Brown even possible?
 Based on his antics last year, the logical conclusion would be no.